astenlund/fs2ff/README.md

 ### SkyDemon

 Yes!
 SkyDemon is compatible with X-Plane, which uses the same format.
-You will need to enable the X-Plane toggle in the Third Party Devices settings pane under the cogwheel in SkyDemon.
+You will need to enable the "X-Plane" toggle in the "Third Party Devices" settings pane under the cogwheel in SkyDemon.
 Then, when you start flying, select "Use X-Plane".

+### Garmin Pilot

+Yes!
+Go to "Settings" -> "Flight Simulation" and enable the "Use Flight Simulator Data" option.

 ### Other apps